idiap/bob/README.rst

 supposed to install this package on your machine, but rather `create your own personalised work environment
 <https://github.com/idiap/bob/wiki/Installation>`_ depending on your needs, by
-collecting individual subpackages based on your requirements.
+collecting individual sub-packages based on your requirements.

 If you are developing Bob packages which are supposed to built along side our `nightly build system <https://www.idiap.ch/software/bob/buildbot/waterfall>`_,